girl4tech/toDoList/README.md

-# Spanish Colors Memory Game
+# Simple To-Do List
-This memory game was a timed, morning challenge.
-The idea was to build a 10 card memory game, that allows a user to select 2 cards and check if they match.
-If the cards match, they stay flipped.
-If not, they flip back over.
-The memory game is over when all cards are matched and flipped back.
+This To-Do List is a simple web app that needed to be completed within a couple of days.
+The list is interactive and allows the user to add or remove list items.
+List items can also be marked as completed, and any items that are marked as completed can be removed collectively.

 **Link to project:** http://live-demos.com/